smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 ## Hand-written notes

 I don't make handwritten notes using a stylus.
-If you do, a good choice for that might be the native app Xournal++.
+If you do, VS Code with the Excalidraw extension is a good choice.

+You could also use the native app Xournal++.
 You can export your written notes as PDF so they will be rendered.
-Xournal++ can open the PDF again if you want to add more notes to the file later, but you can't go back and edit your old ones.
+Xournal++ can open the PDF again if you want to add more notes to the file later, but you can't go back and edit your old ones unless you keep the .xopp file around too.

 ## Dictation